AresMUSH/aresmush.com/tutorials/code/web-debug.md

 * The template is missing `this.` when accessing variables.
 * The HTML syntax is wrong; this can prevent the web portal from deploying.
 * The data is not in the place you expect - maybe it's using `model.foo` but should be `model.char.foo`.

+### Web Portal Debug Mode

+If you're running in a local test environment, it can be helpful while testing to run the web portal in [Debug Mode](/tutorials/code/debug-mode.html#web-portal), so you don't have to re-deploy the portal every time you change the code.